A Guide to EOIR Online Case Status

 Understanding EOIR Online Case Status

-In addition to adjudicating immigration cases, the EOIR provides a website with automated case information, fact sheets on various immigration matters, and a place to submit immigration-related Freedom of Information Act (FOIA) requests.
+In addition to adjudicating immigration cases, the EOIR provides an automated case information system, fact sheets on various immigration matters, and a place to submit immigration-related Freedom of Information Act (FOIA) requests.

 If you or your loved one has an ongoing case in immigration court, you can find out your next hearing date on the EOIR website or call their hotline.

 You may feel your case has been pending longer than the normal processing times stated by the USCIS service center.
 Unfortunately, delays are common in the immigration process.
 Checking the status of your case online may provide some peace of mind.